DuduNord/kalliope-todotxt/README.md

   * Content argument is mandatory
   * Priority/context/complete/projects will be added in the raw line in text file
 * If action is 'get', adding priority / project / context will filter the results (see brain example below)
+* If action is 'get-passed-due', 'passed_due_days' is mandatory.
+It will return each task with a due date between today and today+'passed_due_days'. 'passed_due_days' can be positive or negative
 * If action is 'del', every tasks that match the given priority/project/context will be deleted.